iddumied/minx/README.markdown

 A module needs the headers from ./module_headers/!

+Modules/Plugins are under development at the moment.
+I have no working modules yet to test it.

 ## Compile flags

 Compile with DEBUG to be able to debug the VPU